Beyond the Told

 Zinc – Even a minor zinc deficiency can bring about impaired immune function.
 The problem here is that most doctors will measure plasma or serum zinc levels, and these do not show cellular zinc status – which is what really counts.
 Regardless, when your levels are low, your defenses are reduced.
 Especially in men over 40, having a lack of zinc can wreak havoc on sexual organs specifically.
 It can reduce testosterone, cause E.D., and plenty of other issues.
 For example, it has been shown that one of the main stores of zinc is in the prostate and that a healthy prostate contains lots of zinc compared to an inflamed prostate – which has little.
 Studies have also shown that zinc deficiency can create issues in the testes and epididymis (likely due to increased catalase activity).
 Furthermore, we have seen that men with infections have significantly lower levels of zinc in seminal plasma.
 See where I’m going?
 Zinc is vital for a man’s health.
 The problem here is that your body doesn’t make its own supply of zinc, so it has to be consumed through diet.
 If your diet is trash, if you have a hard time with digestion, or if you avoid things like oysters, you run the risk of being deficient.
 Something else to consider is that the older you get, the greater your risk.
 To be clear, zinc deficiency is common in the elderly.
 If you’re sexually active on top of any of what I have provided so far, you could be creating a deficit because you can lose as much as 15mg of zinc per ejaculation.

-So ensure that you’re getting enough zinc.
+So, ensure that you’re getting enough zinc.
 If you supplement with it, make sure you’re getting plenty of copper as well.
 Don’t get the cheap stuff, either.
 Zinc is hard to absorb.
 Spring for zinc picolinate with copper if you can, or a zinc amino acid chelate.
-40 mg of zinc daily seems to be the recommended dose to avoid side effects or toxicity but do your own research here or talk to your doctor because people that are deficient likely need more for a period of time.
+40 mg of zinc daily seems to be the recommended dose to avoid side effects or toxicity, but do your own research here or talk to your doctor because people who are deficient likely need more for a period of time.

 Autophagy – I’m going to add this here for the principle of the matter.
 Autophagy is actually a cellular process that kills old cells and makes new ones, but it has also been shown to combat infection with various pathogens.
 While it is true that some intracellular bacteria exploit autophagy to promote pathogenesis, those are likely not what we are dealing with here.
 I’ll let you do your own research on this, but I wanted to bring it to your attention because this is a free way to heal yourself of quite a few different ailments, and I think more people need to know about it.